vtalpaert/ros2-phone-sensors/README.md

 While many projects exist to control your robot from your phone, this project is the other way around; your phone is the robot' sensors !
 It will send the camera feed, IMU and GPS so that you may integrate the phone onto a mobile base.

+The particularity of this project is that it relies on the mobile browser instead of a specific app.
+A webpage is served from the ROS2 node, opening the page from a mobile client will ask for permissions in the browser.
+The data is transmitted between the server and client using websockets for a modern and fast communication, as opposed to making HTTP requests or streaming UDP.

 This repository is inspired by a project I did with students as a TA called [phone-imu](https://github.com/vtalpaert/phone-imu).

 ## Build